The KGS Team

 Carl Samara is a Customer Success Manager at KGS Buildings.
 He has over 20 years of experience in HVAC/R and controls with a focus on Building Management Systems.
 Carl brings real world, field level experience and customer portfolio management expertise to the KGS Buildings team.
 He is excited to continue the development of automated FDD in the Commercial Buildings market and passionate about energy efficiency through streamlined maintenance and data analysis.
 A love for travel suits his position well as Carl works remotely from Marietta, GA and supports our customer base world wide.

-Alex Oriz is a Sales Account Manager at KGS Buildings.
+Alex Oriz is an Account Executive at KGS Buildings.
 He received a B.S. with Honors in Neuroscience in 2005 before working in the education and engineering sectors in various teaching, marketing, and sales capacities.
-He brings extensive experience developing sales territories, building new sales pipelines, and nurturing business relationships.
+His experience lies in developing sales territories, finding new business opportunities, and attracting new customers.

-Alex’s responsibilities at KGS include growing direct business with universities, life science companies, hospitals, and other market sectors throughout North America.
-His passion lies in articulating why KGS Clockworks is the most comprehensive, cutting edge, and cost-effective building performance management platform and FDD technology solution in the world.
-His other interests include reading sales books and discovering new India Pale Ales.
+Alex’s responsibilities at KGS include identifying and closing new business with universities, life science companies, and hospitals throughout North America.
+His passion lies in uncovering potential customers' business drivers, diagnosing their unique challenges, generating and clarifying the value of KGS Clockworks FDD technology in a highly-tailored way, and designing a solution customized to their needs.
+His enthusiasm for the most comprehensive, cutting edge, and cost-effective building performance management platform and fault detection technology solution in the world is matched only by his love of books and of trying out new India Pale Ales.

 Sanjeev Saxena - Lead Software Architect